Genusbiz/docs/developers/defining-an-app-model/common-concepts/active-object.md

 ---
 title: Active object
-description: The set of objects selected in the user interface in Genus App Platform
+description: The set of objects selected in the user interface in Genus Apps
 author: jtroset
 ---